N129BZ/aviationmaps/README.md

 **See https://github.com/N129BZ/ChartMaker for an automated FAA chart mbtiles processor**

-**Instructions:** Obviously since this is a node app, you will need node.js installed.
+**Instructions:** Requires node.js.
 Clone this project, open a terminal in the folder you cloned it to, and enter "npm install".
-You can then either run the application directly from Visual Studio Code, or enter "node index.js" in the terminal.
+You can then either run the application directly from Visual Studio Code, or enter "npm start" in the terminal.

 ###
 **User-editable values in settings.json:**